• Link to Youtube Link to Youtube Link to Youtube

 „Truth was never the highest priority of human society.
 It was the highest priority of some individuals, but never of society as a whole — because society as a whole does not function on the basis of truth.
 If you take two of the most powerful institutions of humankind — science and the scientific community, and religion and churches — neither of them has truth as their chief value.
 For individuals, yes.
 But as institutions, no. The chief value of science is power.
 The chief value of religion is order — organization.
 Religion is all about maintaining order in society, and science is mainly about gaining power.“

-Israeli historian, philosopher, and bestselling author known for his works on the history and future of humankind.
+Yuval Noah Harari is an Israeli historian and bestselling author known for his works on history, technology, and the future of humanity.

 Harari reminds us that societal institutions like science and religion do not primarily serve truth, but rather pursue power and order as their main goals.